wasivis/DrinkMe/README.md

 3️⃣ Click **Shrink**.

-4️⃣ Find your compressed video alongside the original.
+4️⃣ Your compressed file will appear next to the original in the same folder.

 ---